 Janelia Farm Research Campus

-Dr. Jayaraman is a lab head at the Janelia Farm Research Campus.
+Dr. Jayaraman is a group leader at the Janelia Farm Research Campus.

 Vivek Jayaraman is interested in understanding how sensory and motor information is represented, integrated, and transformed by ensembles of neurons in the brain to enable appropriate actions.
 His lab uses a combination of experimental and computational techniques to explore sensorimotor processing in the central brain of Drosophila.
 Their goal is to establish causal links between computation in such circuits and the insect's behavioral decisions.